Caidenjoh/PROG7313_POE_Part2/README.md

 ## 📌 Notes

-- Points are currently static but can be made dynamic by passing data via `Intent`
+- Points are currently static but can be made dynamic in the future by passing data via `Intent`

 ---